Pathoschild/smapi-mod-dump/source/To-Dew/README.md

 If [Generic Mod Config Menu](https://www.nexusmods.com/stardewvalley/mods/5098) is installed then there will be an entry for To-Dew in the in-game config menu.
+A few configuration options are only available in `config.json` because there is no editor for values of that type in Generic Mod Config Menu.
+For example, there are configuration options to allow multi-key bindings (introduced in SMAPI 3.9) for the hotkey and overlay hotkey, but these are not available in the in-game config menu.

 ## Compatibility

-Works with Stardew Valley 1.5 / SMAPI 3.8, single and multiplayer (but see further notes on Multiplayer below).
+Works with Stardew Valley 1.5 / SMAPI 3.9, single and multiplayer (but see further notes on Multiplayer below).
 No known incompatibilities with other mods.